 Charity Registration No. SC041990

-The MS Society works to enable everyone affected by multiple sclerosis (MS) to live life to the full and secure the care and support they need, until we ultimately find a cure.
+The MS Society is the UK's leading charity dedicated to beating MS. Ultimately our aim is to find a cure for this devastating neurological condition, but until then we work to enable everyone affected by multiple sclerosis (MS) to live life to the full and secure the care and support they need.

 + £5.00 Gift Aid